Enlarged pores and sebum control consultation; texture strategy Hobart

 What Causes Enlarged Pores?

-Enlarged pores are a result of decreased collagen due to aging, genetic predispositions, and external factors such as UV radiation and pollutants.
+Enlarged pores are a result of decreased collagen due to ageing, genetic predispositions, pore congestion, and external factors such as UV exposure and pollutants, including in Hobart’s high UV months.

-Excess Oil Production: Overactive sebaceous glands produce excess sebum, which mixes with dead skin cells, clogging pores and stretching them, making them more noticeable.
+Excess Oil Production: Overactive sebaceous glands produce excess sebum, which mixes with dead skin cells, clogging the pore opening and can stretch the lining, making pores more noticeable.
 This is particularly common in individuals with oily skin.

-Aging and Loss of Skin Elasticity: As skin ages, the production of collagen and elastin decreases, leading to a loss of firmness.
-This sagging effect causes pores to appear larger as the skin around them becomes less taut.
+Ageing and Loss of Skin Elasticity: As skin ages, the production of collagen and elastin decreases, leading to a loss of firmness.
+This reduced firmness can cause pores to appear larger as the skin around them becomes less taut.

 Genetics: Your genetic makeup plays a significant role in determining pore size.
 Individuals with naturally oily skin or a predisposition to acne are more likely to experience enlarged pores.

-Sun Damage: Prolonged exposure to UV rays degrades collagen and elastin in the skin.
-This weakening of the skin’s support structure results in enlarged pores as the surrounding tissue becomes less firm.
+Sun Exposure: Prolonged exposure to UV rays degrades collagen and elastin in the skin.
+This weakening of the skin’s support structure can make pores look more visible as the surrounding tissue becomes less firm.

-Hormonal Changes: Hormonal fluctuations, particularly during puberty, pregnancy, or menstruation, can increase sebum production, leading to enlarged pores.
+Hormonal Changes: Hormonal fluctuations, particularly during puberty, pregnancy, or the menstrual cycle, can increase sebum production, leading to enlarged pores.
 This is often exacerbated by androgenic hormones, which stimulate sebaceous glands.

-Poor Skincare Habits: Inadequate cleansing routines, over-exfoliation, or the use of comedogenic (pore-clogging) skincare products can lead to the accumulation of oil and dead skin cells within pores, causing them to stretch and appear larger over time.
+Poor Skincare Habits: Inadequate cleansing routines, frequent harsh exfoliation, or the use of comedogenic (pore-clogging) skincare products can lead to the accumulation of oil and dead skin cells within pores, causing them to look stretched and appear larger over time.

-Environmental Factors: Exposure to pollutants and toxins in the environment can contribute to clogged pores.
+Environmental Factors: Exposure to pollutants and airborne particles in the environment can contribute to clogged pores.
 These particles can settle on the skin and mix with sebum, leading to pore blockage and subsequent enlargement.

 Signs of Enlarged Pores